Hunts Creek Bridge Project FAQ's

 Detour for vehicles more than 8-Tonne

-When major works are planned, starting Friday 7 February 2025, vehicles up to 8-tonne will be detoured around the construction site via James Ruse Drive or Pennant Hills Road and through Statham Avenue and Bettington Road.
-For more information, please download the PDF(PDF, 160KB) of the program.
+When major works are planned, vehicles up to 8-tonne will be detoured around the construction site via James Ruse Drive or Pennant Hills Road and through Statham Avenue and Bettington Road.

 Vehicles more than 8-tonne are not permitted to use Statham Avenue and Bettington Road, Drivers must follow detours on arterial roads that support their loads, i.e. Pennant Hills Road, Cumberland Highway and Windsor Road.